bengarvey/msp_machinegun/README.md

 We were tediously going through and edited MS Project Files, so this script opens up all the files in a directory and asks for updates for each one.
 It then reschedules all new work to be started the next day.

 If anything, it's a good reference for how to manipulate MS Project files in Ruby.

+Here's a <a href="http://rubyonwindows.blogspot.com/2007/04/automating-microsoft-project-with-ruby.html">great blog post</a> about using MS Project and Ruby together.

 To use it, set the paths in reportgen.rb and update.rb to where your project files are.
 A file called list.txt is created.